jordanbmowry/Photo-API-Search-App/README.md

 # Photo-API-Search-App

-A photo API search app that I made gets data from Pexels API and lays out photos in a nice way.
+A photo API search app that I made that gets data from Pexels API and lays out photos in a nice way.